-Military veterans who submit a DD214 will be awarded a full 3 units towards area E certification.
 CSU Graduation Requirement in United States History, Constitution and Government:

 Although this is not part of the general education requirements, it is a CSU graduation requirement that you can complete at a community college before you transfer.
-HIS-6/6H, 7/7H, 14, 31, or 34 may also be used to partially fulfill area C or D. HUM-16 may also be used to partially fulfill area C. POL-1/1H may also be used to partially fulfill area D. 1.
-U.S. History 2.
-Constitution and Government HIS-6 United States History to 1877 or HIS-6H Honors United States History to 1877 POL-1 American Politics or POL-1H Honors American Politics HIS-7 United States History from 1865 or HIS-7H Honors United States History from 1865 Note: Norco College's POL-1 fulfills the CSU graduation requirement in HIS-14 African American History I both U.S. government and California state and local government.
-Students HIS-31 Introduction to Chicano/a Studies with a score of 3 or higher on the AP U.S. Government and Politics exam or who have taken a U.S. government class at an out-of-state institution may
+HIS-6/6H, 7/7H, 14, 31, or 34 may also be used to partially fulfill area C or D. HUM-16 may also be used to partially fulfill area C. POL-1/1H may also be used to partially fulfill area D. 2.
+Constitution and Government 1.
+U.S. History

+HIS-6 United States History to 1877 or HIS-6H Honors United States History to 1877

-HIS-34 History of Women in America
+- HIS-7 United States History from 1865 or HIS-7H Honors United States History from 1865 HIS-14 African American History I - HIS-31 Introduction to Chicano/a Studies HIS-34 History of Women in America